 Easy veggie-loaded breakfasts and snacks that require NO COOKING during the hot hot hot days of summer are my jam!
 We are into August and not only are we battling the morning heat, but our little fam is back to being busy with work + camp schedules keeping us on our toes.

-To make sure my crew fuels up on all the goodness of plants before the head out into the world, I am turning to an old breakfast favorite: Smoothies!
+To make sure my crew fuels up on all the goodness of plants before they head out into the world, I am turning to an old breakfast favorite: Smoothies!
 And this Pineapple Spinach Smoothie is sure to be a winner in your house!

-This pineapple spinach smoothie is a chill, low effort, good-for-you breakfast that is delicious, and easy.
+This Pineapple Spinach Smoothie is a chill, low effort, good-for-you breakfast that is delicious, and easy.
 Plus, it gets veggies in (and oodles of vitamin C rich fruits) right off the bat!

 It is the perfect balance of flavors with tangy pineapple, creamy protein-rich Greek yogurt, sweet mangos, omega-3 rich chia seeds, and a handful of spinach to help you get those greens into your belly.
 It makes for the perfect grab-and-go breakfast or snack during these busy + toasty summer months!